 Obtain loan approval.
 Let your lender know you’ve made an offer to purchase.
 Most lenders require an appraisal of the home before they commit to the mortgage.

 If you don’t remove the subject clauses, the contract ends.
-On the other hand, if you’re satisfied that the conditions have been met, give written notice to the seller that you’re removing the conditions.
+On the other hand, if you want to move ahead with the purchase, you must give written notice to the seller that you’re removing or waiving the conditions.
+(The notice is a schedule to the standard sale contract.)

 Here are some things that should happen shortly after the subjects are removed: